Colin Kaepernick’s New Nike Shoe Sells Out on the First Day

 - Nike pulled the release of its July Fourth sneakers earlier this year after Kaepernick criticized the shoe for being offensive.

-Nike’s new “True to 7” shoe with former NFL quarterback Colin Kaepernick has already sold out on the first day of its North American release, according to the company’s website.
+Nike’s new “True to 7” shoe with former NFL quarterback Colin Kaepernick sold out on the first day of its North American release, according to the company’s website.

 “This Air Force 1 season, Nike partnered with a collective of collaborators to design an AF1 that connects to their life personally.
 Colin was identified because we believe his voice and perspective inspire many generations on and off the field,” said a Nike spokesperson in an email.